Okay, dropshipper, you’ve finally found a great product with AliInsider with a low competition level and high-profit potential. Well done!

-Rather use those channels to place photos with real people and situations, how they are enjoying their time while wearing those astonishing sunglasses, or travel much easier with that special bag you offer… Don’t try to sell them the product, make them want to buy that lifestyle.
+Rather use those channels to place photos with real people and situations, how they are enjoying their time while wearing those beautiful sunglasses, or travel much easier with that unique bag you offer.
+Don’t try to sell them the product; make them want to buy that lifestyle.

 3. Be an educator, not a salesman

-This is a stop where you need to put a lot of effort into creating a truly valuable website and social media pages.
+This is a stop where you need to put a lot of effort into creating an informative website and Social Media pages.

-If you are for example selling tents, sleeping bags, and other camping equipment, you probably won’t have daily orders from the same people, ‘cause those are the things they need to buy once in a while.
-Still, it’s important to make potential customers follow you on a daily basis so they can have you in mind once they really need to buy a new tent, or maybe recommend you to a friend with the same hobby.
+If you are, for example, selling tents, sleeping bags, and other camping equipment, you probably won’t have daily orders from the same people because those are the things they need to buy once in a while.
+Still, it’s important to make potential customers follow you on a daily basis so they can have you in mind once they need to buy a new tent or recommend your store to a friend with the same hobby.